 Herder worked here as general superintendent from in 1776 until his death in 1803.
 The main attraction is the winged altar that was created by Lucas Cranach the Elder in 1552; it was completed by his son.

 4. Palais Schardt – Goethe Pavillion

 Charlotte von Stein was an intimate friend of Goethe’s and had great influence on him.
-His “Iphigenie” was inspired from her.
-This is the house where she spent her childhood and met Goethe.
-Charlotte was a little child when her family moved to Weimar and she was prepared for working as a lady-in-waiting.
+His “Iphigenie” was inspired by her.
+This house is where she spent her childhood and met Goethe.
+Charlotte was a little child when her family moved to Weimar, and she was prepared for working as a lady-in-waiting.

 There’s a rococo pavilion in the garden built by her father and now houses a collection of historical dolls and houses.

 You can enjoy a break at the café with cookies made from recipes from when Goethe lived.